Key takeaways

 Do you check your work email at night and browse the internet?
 Stream lots of videos?
 Do you have multiple devices you’d like to use simultaneously?
 Do you have a roommate who is using your internet as well?
 All of these things factor in when determining the speed you need.

-Pro tip: If you are opting into your apartment’s Wi-Fi, check with current residents to see if they’re happy with the service at key times of the day.
+Pro tip: If you are opting in to your apartment’s Wi-Fi, check with current residents to see if they’re happy with the service at key times of the day.
 For the average tenant, provided bandwidth likely suffices, but not always.
 If you’d prefer having ultimate control over your provider, speeds and price, consider choosing your own ISP and internet plan.

 Check out some popular ISPs and internet plans below.